Millom R.L.F.C.

 Millom R.L.F.C. is an amateur rugby league club based in the town of Millom in Cumbria.
 It is the oldest amateur rugby league club in the world, having been founded in 1873.

 History

 Founded as a rugby union club, the club decided to change codes to Northern Union rugby in July 1897.

 After winning the Lancashire Second Competition in 1897–98 the club was promoted to the Lancashire Senior Competition in 1898.

 Millom participated in the Lancashire Senior Competition and the Northern Rugby League until the end of the 1905–06 season at which time the club decided to leave the professional game and revert to an amateur team playing in the Cumberland Senior Competition.

 Though never achieving major success, the club has had some notable achievements.
-In 1889, although it must be noted that it was still a Rugby Union club at this time, it fielded 12 of the 13 players in a Cumberland v.
+In 1889, although it was still a Rugby Union club at this time, it fielded 12 of the 13 players in a Cumberland v.
 Yorkshire match at Hunslet, whilst over 50 of its players have been awarded full international honours whilst playing for Millom since 1945.